Walid-Ahmed/deep_sort/README.md

 ## Introduction

 This repository contains code for an extended version *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).
 We extend the original [Deep SORT](https://github.com/nwojke/deep_sort) repo to enable online tracking and simpler to use.

+Note: SORT links objects or associate that appear in consecutive frames.
+Detected objects should be available beforehand or at least the detected objects in the frames need to make association so if the word "detection(s)" is used in deep SORT context it probably means objects' association.

 ## Dependencies